hallvaaw/awesome-biological-image-analysis/README.md

 - [Trainable Weka Segmentation](https://github.com/fiji/Trainable_Segmentation) - Fiji plugin and library that combines a collection of machine learning algorithms with a set of selected image features to produce pixel-based segmentations.

 ## Ecology
+- [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) - A toolbox for markerless pose estimation of animals based on transfer learning with deep neural networks.
 - [PAT-GEOM](http://ianzwchan.com/my-research/pat-geom/) - A software package for the analysis of animal colour pattern.
 - [ThermImageJ](https://github.com/gtatters/ThermImageJ) - ImageJ functions and macros for working with thermal image files.